klkvsk/dto-generator/README.md

 ## Installation

-You only need this package while development, since generated classes do not use anything from this library's code.
+You only need this package in development environment, since generated classes do not use anything from this library's code.
 That is why the preferred way is to include it as `require-dev`:

     $ composer require --dev klkvsk/dto-generator

+## Requirements

+- PHP 8.1+: to run generator in development
+- PHP 7.4 or 8.x: to use generated code in production

 ## Usage